mingyyu/mingyyu/README.md

 - 👋 Hi, I’m @mingyyu
-- 👀 I’m interested in tg
+- 👀 I’m interested in things
-- 🌱 I’m currently learning go
+- 🌱 I’m currently learning things
-- 💞️ I’m looking to collaborate on citadel orders
+- 💞️ I’m looking to collaborate on things
-- 📫 How to reach me ... @thegr8person
+- 📫 How to reach me ... somewhere

 <!---
 mingyyu/mingyyu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.